 “Gymnopolis Juniounious.
 Here wait—” my bluegrass friend starts rummaging through his suitcase and produces a box of kosher salt.
 “Never finished without the salt.
 Now down the trap.
 We’ve got about 30 minutes.”

 In 30 minutes I am with Gortimer in the middle of the mainstem just past the mouth of Upper Howard, floating, two small sparkles in a river of sparkles.
 We are laughing our heads off.

 In 60 minutes and 100 yards, I am afloat in a time warp, no Gortimer, peering furtively downstream from the waterline of my bow.
 Seeing two canoeing figures in the act of paddling upstream, I think, Danny and Wes?
-Are they here to save us?
-Food, water, tent, stew?
+They’re here to save us.
+Food, water, tent, stew!?

 “Ahoy!
 Ahoy!”
 I scream, “Here am I!
 Northrupp!
 Lying in the water,” but to no avail.
-It soon becomes apparent that these paddlers are not Wes and Danny.
-The boats, two large dugout walnut logs with the names Charming Molly and Charming Polly graffiti’d to their hulls, quickly grow in size until, approaching my broadside, they reach sublimely Brodbignaggian proportions.
+These paddlers are not Wes and Danny.
+Their craft, two large dugout walnut logs with Charming Molly and Charming Polly graffiti’d to their hulls, quickly grow in size.
+Approaching broadside, they reach sublimely Brodbignaggian proportions.
 Despite their oversized wakes threatening to swamp my unmanned boat, the pair manning Molly and Polly take no notice of my tiny carriage.
 Their over-sized chatter, concerning a timeless bit of river-ingenuity, riffles the water in front of them.